 Using the STI for this class is likely overkill.
 But if you need to do a very good job, it’s good to think about.
 In general you should include a statement on the traceability for all your instruments when assessing your measurement confidence/uncertainty.
 Better yet, check the calibrations once you’re finished with one of our laboratory calibration standards.
 If you’re uncertain in your results, than how valuable are they?

-Traceability is also important for use of property correlations and flow correlations.
+Traceability is also important for use with property and flow correlations.
 It’s sadly very common for people to reference a software package as the source of their property data.
 In reality though the software is just implementing an equation that someone spent a lot of time on.
 Reference the original equations, not the software.
 Many people end up embarrassed when they cite some fancy software package, only to find out it’s using the ideal-gas law in a non-ideal situation.

 4.1 Experimental Setup